tekmyndaspy/fauxble-py-gui/README.md

 # fauxble-py
-A program to automatically alternate between playing videos from folders in a main folder and videos in an intermediary folder.
+A program to automatically alternate between playing videos from folders in a main folder and videos in an intermediary folder

 # To Use:
-1. Place main video files in a folder named 'Main' or subfolders of the previously mentioned 'Main' folder.
+1. Place main video files in a folder named 'Main' or subfolders of the previously mentioned 'Main' folder
-2. Place intermediary video files in a folder named 'Intermediary' or subfolders of the previously mentioned 'Intermediary' folder.
+2. Place intermediary video files in a folder named 'Intermediary' or subfolders of the previously mentioned 'Intermediary' folder
-4. Run fauxble.pyw.
+4. Run fauxble.pyw

+# Optional Actions:
+- You can create a file fauxble_settings.py which may contain variables and values to be used by fauxble.pyw
+  - You should be careful to only use variables spcified in the "fauxble user-definable settings" section in fauxble.pyw, and only in a similar format
+  - The benefit of using the fauxble_settings.py file as opposed to changing the settings in the main file is that they will not be wiped out upon updating fauxble

 # Example Directory Tree: